WincAcademy/wincpy/README.md

 ## Usage

+!Outdated! -> Todo for @stfwn

 ```bash
 wincpy 042_example.py
 ```

 ## Workflow for new assignments

+!Outdated! -> Todo for @stfwn

-1. Write an assignment description and enter it into TalentLMS.
+1. Write an assignment description.
 2. Write a solution in `solutions/042_example.py`
 3. Write tests in `tests.py`
     1. Define a new function `test_042_example.py`.